quinnleong/quinnleong.github.io/_film/2021-01-02-rodinal-quarantine-scanning.md

 I was doing every fifteen minutes, but from what I've read, less agitation helps control the grain, so I'm happy with just the one mid-point agitation.
 However, the negatives have turned out a bit flatter than I'd like, so I'm going to switch over to traditional development for the next few rolls at least, and see if the contrast is more to my taste.
+I have a feeling that there's just an inevitable trade-off between grain tightness and contrast with Rodinal, but I want to play it out.

-There are a lot of strong opinions about using (or rather, NOT using) rodinal with HP5 film or for pushing, but from the examples I see on filmdev.org, I quite like the combination, even for pushed HP5!
+There are a lot of strong opinions about using (or rather, NOT using) Rodinal with HP5 film or for pushing, but from the examples I see on filmdev.org, I quite like the combination, even for pushed HP5!
 Right now I have two rolls of HP5 going, one at box speed in my Canonet QL-17 GIII, and the other at 1600 in my Ricoh 500GX.
 The Ricoh is currently untested, so this is also a test roll for that camera (I can tell the shutter is operating correctly, so am mostly unsure about the aperture control and any light leaks – we'll see!).
-I plan to develop both of those at either the standard 1:25 or 1:50 and will go from there.
+I plan to develop both of those at either the standard 1:25 or 1:50 and go from there.

 Anyway, without further ado, here are some example frames from the stand-developed rolls.
 These are edited slightly in post.